patrick-llgc/Learning-Deep-Learning/paper_notes/vision_llm.md

 _May 2023_

-tl;dr: Use LLM as open-ended decoder for vision tasks.
+tl;dr: Use LLM as flexible and unified manager for a variety of vision tasks.

 #### Overall impression
 All vision foundation models are restricted to tasks in a pre-defined form, struggling to match the open-ended task capability.
 VisionLLM aims to flexibly manage vision-centric tasks (obj det, instance seg, etc) with language instructions.
-It achieves performance on object detection on-par with detection-specific models.

 The main contribution is in the decoder, and seems to be a more user-friendly way to manage/unify multiple tasks than [pix2seq v2](pix2seq_v2.md), and can generate to multi-modal input.

 The "output format as query" trick seems a nice way to speed up inference, but it breaks the beauty of the next-token prediction paradigm and has to resort to inductive bias or prior knowledge of specific tasks.

-Previous works focus on image to text tasks (such as Flamingo, OFA) but not on vision-perception tasks.

 #### Key ideas
 - Three parts